 Why Didn’t My Tree Lose its Leaves?

 Particular types of trees sometimes lose their trees at the same time.
 For example, once a hard frost sweeps through New England, all the ginkgo trees in the region promptly drop their fan-shaped leaves.
-But what if one day you look out the window and realize that it’s mid-winter and your tree hasn’t lost its leaves.
+What if one day you look out the window and realize that it’s midwinter and your tree hasn’t lost its leaves yet.
 The tree leaves didn’t drop in winter.

 So why didn’t my tree lose its leaves, you ask.
 There are a few possible explanations for why a tree didn’t lose its leaves and both involve the weather.
 Some trees are more prone to leave their foliage attached than others, which is referred to as marcescence.
 These include trees like oak, beech, hornbeam, and witch hazel shrubs.